-Indian trademark law also recognizes Geographical Indications (GI).
-A GI mark is a standardised and unique mark that can only be used after receiving GI registration vis-à-vis products that have a specific geographical origin and possess qualities or reputation that are quintessentially linked to that geographic origin alone.
-In order to use the aforesaid GI mark, an applicant must satisfy the trademarks registry that its product possesses unique qualities and characteristics which are fundamentally attributable to the place of origin of the product.
+Geographical Indications ("GI") in India are regulated under the provisions of the Geographical Indication of Goods (Registration and Protection) Act, 1999.
+A GI mark is a standardized and unique mark that can only be used after receiving GI registration vis-à-vis agricultural, naturalor manufactured products that have a specific geographical origin and possess qualities or reputation that are quintessentially linked to that geographic origin alone.
+In order to use the aforesaid GI mark, an applicant must satisfy the registry that its product possesses unique qualities and characteristics which are fundamentally attributable to the place of origin of the product.
 A GI mark registration enables those who have the right to use the GI indication to prevent its use by a third party whose products do not conform to the applicable standards.
-Geographical indications are typically used for agricultural products, wine and spirit drinks, handicrafts and industrial products.
 A registered GI is valid for 10 years from the date of application and can be renewed for subsequent periods of 10 years on payment of renewal fees.